A rich, buttery and velvety red sauce recipe that will transform the way you enjoy your meat!

 I am like clockwork when it comes to wine: Every Saturday evening I pay a visit to our corner wine shop where I pick a nice bottle of red or white and take home to enjoy.

-I don’t go out that much these days, instead I prefer having a couple of glass while I watch a movie or work on my latest jigsaw puzzle (I am a huge puzzle fan).
+I don’t go out that much these days, instead I prefer having a couple of glass while I watch a movie or work on my latest jigsaw puzzle.
+I associate a good glass of wine with relaxation and as a way to reward myself after a long week’s work.

 Since Ben’s drink of choice is whiskey, I am often left with a bottle that’s half full by the end of the evening.
 I don’t drink during the week so it’s either I throw good wine down the sink – which I hate doing – or cook with it.